mfarajijalal/Open-Science-Final-Project/README.md

 ### CARE Considerations
 To ensure ethical and responsible data sharing, this repository includes only a carefully curated, de-identified subset of a larger research dataset.
 Potentially sensitive information (such as GPS coordinates, timestamps, and experimental identifiers) has been removed.
 This approach balances openness with ethical responsibility and respects the broader research context from which the data were derived.

+## Technical Quality and Data Management
+This repository was intentionally designed to ensure high technical quality, clarity, and practical usability.

+### Repository Organization
+The project follows a clear and logical directory structure that separates data, code, and documentation.
+Raw data files are stored in the `data/` directory, while analysis and visualization code is contained in the `code/` directory.
+This separation improves readability, maintainability, and reuse.

+### Documentation and Clarity
+Comprehensive documentation is provided through README files that explain the purpose of the project, the structure of the repository, and the contents of the dataset.
+Each data column is clearly described, including units and experimental meaning, enabling users unfamiliar with the original research context to understand and work with the data.

+### Code Quality and Accessibility
+The included Python script (`load_and_plot.py`) demonstrates a minimal but complete workflow for loading, inspecting, and visualizing the dataset.
+The code is intentionally kept simple, readable, and dependency-light to ensure accessibility and ease of reuse by others.

+### Data Management Approach
+The dataset shared in this repository represents a carefully curated, de-identified subset of a larger experimental dataset.
+This data management choice balances openness, reproducibility, and ethical responsibility.
+The use of standard CSV formats and clear documentation supports long-term usability and practical reuse while maintaining appropriate scope and data governance.